triposat/Python_Beginner_Level_Projects/README.md

 </p>

 ### Steps to be performed:
-   - First create a folder for your resultant files.
+   - First, create a folder for your resultant files.
-   - Like you want to move all the files with extension ".pdf", then files will be moved to folder created.
+   - Like you want to move all the files with the extension ".pdf", then files will be moved to the folder created.
 ____________________________

 <h3 align="center"><a href="https://github.com/Iamtripathisatyam/Python_Beginner_Level_Projects/blob/main/Mini%20Projects/PDF%20Data%20Reader/PDF_data_Reader.py"><img src="https://img.shields.io/badge/-READ PDF DATA-black?logo=python&logoColor=yellow&style=flat-square"></a><h3/>